laothes/Community-Dectection-Airlines/README.md

 - Network visualizations based on route frequency
 - Communities detected using route-centric approach
 - Frequent route pattern visualizations

+### Visualization Suggestions

+1. Display Dimensions:
+   - Width: 1600px
+   - Height: 800px
+   - **Note**: Best viewed on large screens or displays with at least 1920×1080 resolution

+2. Viewing Instructions:
+   - Open any `.html` file in the respective folders using a web browser
+   - Allow a few moments for large visualizations to fully render
+   - Use browser zoom controls to adjust the view if needed

 ## License